thisisoa/thisisc/pointers.md

 ### Declaring and Using Pointers
 - It has a data type like int, char
 - It has a variable name prefixed by an asterisk *ptr
-- It need to be initialized before it is used
+- It needs to be initialized before it is used
 - **THIS IS IMPORTANT!** It is assigned the address of another variable, one of the same data type.
 For int, it is int.
 For char it is char!
 - The ampersand operator **&** fetches a variables' address.